About

 Hi, I’m Sammy

-In November 2020 I sustained a severe life-changing concussion, a type of traumatic brain injury (TBI).
-During my ongoing recovery, food and cooking have helped me rebuild and transform my life.
+In 2020 I sustained a severe concussion that turned my life upside down.
+During my ongoing recovery, food and cooking have become a lifeline.
+Meal by meal, they’ve helped me rebuild my energy, focus, and sense of self.

 How Food Transformed My Life After a TBI